Pranav-201/Zingoo-The_Future_Backend./README.md

 <tr>
 <td>

-> **TL;DR** — Zingoo replaces the usual 5–10 package stack (router, auth, validation, rate-limit, logging, AI SDK, RAG, observability) with **one framework**.
-TypeScript-first.
+> **TL;DR** — Zingoo is a **TypeScript-first, lightweight Node.js HTTP framework** that replaces Express boilerplate with sensible defaults.
 Secure by default.
-AI-native from the ground up.
+Type-safe end-to-end.
+Built for the modern backend stack.

 </td>
 </tr>